awattsup/awattsup.github.io/research.md

 ---
 title: Research
 subtitle: "Galaxies, in a way, are a lot like people.
-They are shaped by the environment they grow in and their past experiences."
+They are shaped by the environment they grow in and their past interactions."
 layout: "page"
 icon: fa-atom
 order: 3